vsajip/python-gnupg/README.rst

   file decryption to hang due to a ``UnicodeDecodeError``.
 This has now been correctly handled: The decryption fails with a "no data" status.

+* Fixed #41: Handled Unicode filenames correctly by encoding them on 2.x using the file system encoding.

 * Fixed #43: handled ``PINENTRY_LAUNCHED`` messages during key export.
 Thanks to Ian Denhardt for looking into this.